Jameer Nelson: Orlando Magic (2004–2014)

 Nelson set career highs in points, steals, and shooting percentages during the 2008–09 NBA season.
-He, along with teammates Dwight Howard and Rashard Lewis, were selected to play in the 2009 NBA All-Star Game.
-However, a torn labrum in Nelson's right shoulder, a potential season-ending injury, forced him to miss the game.
-Nelson was averaging 16.7 points per game and 5.4 assists at the time.
-After a four-month recovery, Nelson returned for the NBA Finals with the controversial decision by Stan Van Gundy for allowing him to play in heavy minutes by limiting Rafer Alston playing, which led the team into demise as the Magic were defeated by the Lakers in five games.
+He, along with teammates Dwight Howard and Rashard Lewis, was selected to the 2009 NBA All-Star Game.
+However, a torn labrum in his right shoulder forced him to miss the game.
+At the time of the injury, Nelson was averaging 16.7 points and 5.4 assists per game.
+After a four-month recovery, Nelson returned during the 2009 NBA Finals, sharing point guard duties with Rafer Alston as the Magic lost to the Los Angeles Lakers in five games.

 On November 16, Nelson suffered a torn meniscus in his left knee, and had arthroscopic surgery to repair his knee.
 He returned to action on December 21.
 Nelson and the Magic again surged into the playoffs with their third straight Southeast Division title, sweeping the Charlotte Bobcats and Atlanta Hawks before falling to the Boston Celtics in six games in the Eastern Conference Finals.
 He averaged 19 points and 4.8 assists per game in Orlando's 14 playoff games.

 Nelson getting ready to take a shot against Richard Jefferson of the San Antonio Spurs.

 On March 18, 2011, Nelson made a game winning buzzer beater against the Denver Nuggets to secure an 85–82 victory for Orlando.
 On April 10, 2011, Nelson's last-second three-pointer was ruled "no basket", and the Magic lost to the Chicago Bulls 102–99.

 Nelson and Dwight Howard, who were close friends since their rookie seasons, were on opposite sides of a trade that sent Rashard Lewis to Washington in exchange for Gilbert Arenas (Nelson considered Lewis one of the team's leaders while Howard reportedly pushed management into making the trade).
 Their relationship was further strained when Howard publicly stated his desire to play with a superstar point guard like Deron Williams or Chris Paul, and was reportedly the driving force behind the firing of coach Stan Van Gundy.
 Howard eventually forced a trade to the Lakers in the 2012 offseason.
 Despite this, Nelson re-signed with the Magic on a three-year deal.